 Important Facts About Vascular Events and Disease

-Stroke is the third leading cause of death in the United States.
+Stroke is the fourth leading cause of death in the United States.
 Symptoms include sudden weakness or numbness on one side of the body, inability to speak or understand speech, and loss of vision in one eye.
 Significant cholesterol deposits in the artery in the neck (carotid), which can be detected during vascular screening, cause most strokes.
 A vascular screening is potentially an important step in stroke prevention.

 Abdominal aortic aneurysms occur when the major blood vessel (aorta) in the body expands and ruptures.
 The process is typically slow and silent; however, it can be prevented if it is detected early through vascular screening.